lfex/logjam/README.md

 This will let you call the logging macros such as `(LOG_DEBUG "my message")` or `?LOG_DEBUG("my message").`

-If you'd like to use the `logjam` macros, use these instead`:
+If you'd like to use the `logjam` macros, use these instead:

 ```lisp
 (include-lib "logjam/include/logjam.hrl")